Distilling Diffusion Models into Conditional GANs

+Our work aims to develop a one-step image synthesis framework, which could significantly improve the accessibility and affordability of generative visual models.
+By reducing the multi-step synthesis process into a single step, our technology promises to democratize the creation of visual content, enabling a broader range of users to harness the power of generative models for creative expression and innovation.
+Additionally, by reducing the need for extensive computation during both training and inference stages, our framework also helps decrease electricity usage and CO2 emissions.
+However, as this technology becomes more accessible, it is crucial to address concerns about potential misuse, especially in areas like sexual harassment and synthetic media manipulation.

+Generative visual models have the potential to facilitate the creation of highly convincing deep fake videos and enable sophisticated impersonation techniques, presenting significant challenges for the trustworthiness of online information.
+Moreover, they can be utilized to generate content that may incite instances of sexual harassment.
+While our technology boasts compelling advantages regarding efficiency, it is imperative to acknowledge and tackle the potential societal repercussions and ethical dilemmas linked with the widespread integration of generative visual models. \\

-\myparagraph{Acknowledgments.} We would like to thank Tianwei Yin, Seungwook Kim, Sungyeon Kim for their valuable feedback and comments.
+\myparagraph{Acknowledgments.} We would like to thank Tianwei Yin, Seungwook Kim, and Sungyeon Kim for their valuable feedback and comments.
 Part of this work was done while Minguk Kang was an intern at Adobe Research.
-Minguk Kang and Suha Kwak were supported by the NRF grant and IITP grant funded by Ministry of Science and ICT, Korea (NRF-2021R1A2C3012728, AI Graduate School (POSTECH): IITP-2019-0-01906).
-Jaesik Park was supported by the IITP grant funded by the government of South Korea (MSIT) (AI Graduate School (SNU): 2021-0-01343 and AI Innovation Hub: 2021-0-02068).
+Minguk Kang and Suha Kwak were supported by the NRF grant and IITP grant funded by Ministry of Science and ICT, Korea (NRF-2021R1A2C3012728, AI Graduate School (POSTECH): RS-2019-II191906).
+Jaesik Park was supported by the IITP grant funded by the Korea government (MSIT) (AI Graduate School (SNU): RS-2021-II211343 and AI Innovation Hub: RS-2021-II212068).
 Jun-Yan Zhu was supported by the Packard Fellowship.

 { }